 With solid ground or first floors that use slabs, suspended concrete planks or a block and beam systems, the underfloor heating will more than likely be set in a floor screed on top of insulation.

 The cost scale probably starts with sandstone at the cheaper end, followed by travertine, slate, limestone and marble, ending up with granite.

-Prices start from about £30 per m2 (supply only) but don’t be surprised if you find some options at £150 per m2 and upwards.
+Prices start from about £25 per m2 (supply only) but don’t be surprised if you find some options at £150 per m2 and upwards.
 Ultimately, this all depends where the product originates from and the quality of its colour and texture, plus its strength, thickness and overall individual characteristics.

 Some independent contractors may offer prices from £35 per m2.
 A specialist supply-and-fix company that can benchmark its quality in showrooms may charge considerably more – but is likely to warranty its work.

 There’s a lot to consider if you’re to get the right finish.
 On screeded solid floors the choice and depth of the screed matters.
 Furthermore, it must be left to cure to the manufacturer’s minimum suggested humidity and moisture content before work can begin.

 It should also reduce the number of expansion gaps needed in the floor (these extra spacings can sometimes look slightly disappointing when you run the same finish from room to room) but do take the advice of your installer.

 For timber suspended floors, which have more inherent movement than solid types, a decoupling membrane is essential.
 You may need an additional layer of plywood over the floor to help stiffen the structure.

 Decoupling membranes could add £10 per m2 to the installation and suitable plywood about £9 per m2, but both are worth every penny in the long run.

 Depending on the stone you choose, the thickness between the slabs may vary by up to about 6mm.
 This can be accommodated in the adhesive; but clearly means you’ll use more of it as layers are built up.

 Terracotta, by comparison, will soak up vast quantities of sealant before reaching its saturation point, adding a significant amount of time (and cost) to the process.

 Porcelain is a popular choice, starting from around £20 per m2 for supply only.
 Made from fully vitrified clay, these products shouldn’t need sealing – although some installers have found that treatment is still necessary, depending on the product’s place of origin.

 If you’re considering wooden floors, solid options may be your initial instinct – however, depending on the type of wood and your chosen heating installation, an engineered option may be more suitable.

 This instils incredible strength and stability to the overall product and reduces any propensity to twist or curl in response to humidity and heating levels – so it’s suitable for UFH.

 Engineered floors are likely to be factory sealed, whereas a solid timber version is almost always sealed on site (the installer will usually use a floor sander once all of the boards have been fixed, before finishing).

 This can quickly rise north of £50 per m2, depending on your choice of timber, as well as factors such as thickness, profile, board width, level of finish, guarantee and country of origin.

 Some flooring specialists can offer intricate border work in varying levels of detail and, as you might expect, this will put your costs right at the top of the wooden floor pricing scale at around £150 per m2 (and higher) installed.

 First invented by the Victorians, linoleum has regained some of its original popularity as a natural product manufactured form largely renewable materials (linseed is the underlying compound).

 In addition to its sustainable qualities, it is extremely hardwearing and more forgiving than a clay tile where a little extra flexibility may be required.

 This enables manufacturers to be able to provide an endless range of styles, including natural wood effects.
-The really high-end products can cost more than £40 per m2, but budget ranges from high street brands start at less than £10 per m2.
+The really high-end products can cost more than £40 per m2, but budget ranges from high street brands start at less than £20 per m2.

 Laminate flooring is a logical derivative of vinyl where the resin and photographic image are fixed to a tongue-and-groove backing board to replicate wooden flooring.
-Prices can start from less than £10 per m2.
+Prices can start from less than £20 per m2.